Jamayne2/Facial-Recognition-Drone-Delivery-System/README.md

 - **Multi-Drone Support:** Integrate support for managing multiple drones simultaneously.
 - **Advanced Authentication:** Incorporate additional layers of authentication, such as voice recognition or QR code scanning.
 - **Real-time Notifications:** Implement a feature to notify the sender and recipient upon successful delivery.

-## Contributing

-We welcome contributions to improve this project.
-Please feel free to submit issues or pull requests.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

-**Note:** Make sure to replace the placeholders like `https://github.com/yourusername/drone-delivery-authentication.git` and `https://www.youtube.com/your-demo-link` with the actual URLs.